huyle0406/myownadsblock/Readme.md

 E5.
 Add your desired url to block on the next line (#237 for example) in this format "url.com": null,.
 Be careful to exactly format it as shown else you might break your proxy.pac file.

 E6.
-Add more (?)
+To save your changes click on the green button "Commit changes".

 E7.
-To save your changes click on the green button "Commit changes".

-E8.
 Since your mobile config links to this file it will automatically block the newly added urls.